McLaren 720S review

-When McLaren Automotive launched its road car line the firm’s in-house IRIS infotainment system looked novel, but was awkward, impractical and under-developed.
+When McLaren Automotive first launched its road car line-up, the firm’s in-house IRIS infotainment system looked novel, but in reality was awkward, impractical and under-developed.
 You wouldn’t say the same of the latest system in the 720S, which has been developed with help from an outside third party.
 You still get a big portrait-orientated central touchscreen, but it’s now pleasant to use and decently intuitive.
 It’s still some way off being as slick as a mass-produced rival system like BMW’s iDrive.

-As well as sat-nav, phone connectivity and a high quality audio system, you also get to play with a track telemetry system that lets you download your data.
+As well as sat-nav, phone connectivity and a high quality audio set-up, you also get to play with a track telemetry system that lets you download your data.

 Practicality, comfort and boot space